-The LaureL Foundation (“the Foundation”) is committed to improving the lives of disadvantaged children living in Northern California.
-The Foundation supports educational and social services organizations serving these children, especially those that incorporate the natural world, animals and the empowerment of girls into their programs.
+The LaureL Foundation is committed to improving the lives of disadvantaged children living in Northern California.
+We support educational and social services organizations serving these children, especially those that incorporate the natural world, animals and the empowerment of girls into their programs.
 We specifically look for organizations that demonstrate a superior level of integrity and transparency and those that collaborate with other nonprofits with complementary programs.

 TYPES OF GRANTS

 We consider requests for program support and expansion, challenge/matching grants, advocacy efforts, capacity building, general operating support and capital improvements.
 We are open to providing seed money for innovative programs.
 We do not support individuals or lobbying efforts.